Battle of Tororo: Aftermath

 The battle at Tororo was a defeat for the insurgents loyal to Obote, proving their incapability to either defeat the already weakened and disorganised Amin loyalists or inspire a popular uprising in Uganda.
 They also failed to recover a significant number of weapons or disrupt cross-border road transportation; within two days Kenyan oil trucks had resumed their regular routes through the area.
 The government-loyal Radio Kampala boasted that the military had "crushed and killed all the aggressors", while someone working at the military headquarters of Entebbe described the battle as "a butchery".
 On 8 April 1979, President Amin personally visited Tororo, and promoted Abdulatif Tiyua to brigadier for his role in the fighting.
 The failure of the raid provoked severe disagreement between the FNR and the SUM, the latter blaming the former for the defeat.
 The FNR released a statement in Nairobi, claiming to have killed at least 400 Ugandan troops and destroyed the Tororo barracks.
+In contrast, SUM member Paul Oryema Opobo described the raid as "uncalled for" and only succeeding in "altert[ing] Idi Amin-Dada about the dangers against him coming from Eastern Uganda".

 A report of the Tororo raid was later discovered in the files of the State Research Bureau, Amin's secret police organisation.
 Authored by a police intelligence officer, it detailed that suspicious persons were observed on 1 March transporting packages over the Kenyan border.
 The Ugandans suspected that it was guerrillas smuggling arms, and requested that Kenyan police interdict them.
 The Kenyan authorities allegedly promised to arrest such persons, but failed to capture anyone.
 The officer wrote that the following morning he was informed that the Tororo barracks had been attacked and that the local police had deserted their posts.
 He also recorded that he had later interrogated four critically wounded guerrillas, but that they had died before giving him any substantial information.